CouncilofLorien/counciloflorien.github.io/docs/cards/R/roac-the-raven.md

 > Diplomat Ally
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _**Unique.**_ Playable at any site in Northern Rhovanion.
-Tap and discard to attempt to bring any faction into play - treat this influence check as though it were made by a diplomat. <br>_"'Now I am chief of the great ravens of the Mountain.
-We are few, but we remember still the king that was of old.'"_ ***---Hob***
+Tap and discard to attempt to bring any faction into play - treat this influence check as though it were made by a diplomat. <br>_“‘Now I am chief of the great ravens of the Mountain.
+We are few, but we remember still the king that was of old.’”_ ***---Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【-3/8】</div>